catherineluse/docs/content/rancher/v2.x/en/quick-start-guide/deployment/quickstart-manual-setup/_index.md

 ---
 Howdy Partner!
 This tutorial walks you through:

-- Installation of {{< product >}} 2.x
+- Installation of the Rancher management server in a single Docker container
-- Creation of your first cluster
+- Creation of your first downstream Kubernetes cluster
-- Deployment of an application, Nginx
+- Deployment of an application, NGINX

+> **Note:** In a production environment, the Rancher server would run on a separate, designated Kubernetes cluster.
+For more information, refer to our [Best Practices Guide.]({{<baseurl>}}/rancher/v2.x/en/best-practices/)

 ## Quick Start Outline